technikker/PzKw-Policy/README.md

 # PzKw-Policy

-repository of member and staff resources for the PzKw warthunder squadron
+repository of member and staff resources for the PzKw (and affiliates) warthunder squadron